Table of Contents

 Do you sometimes have a craving for something sweet?
 Its always handy to have a healthy snack on hand to satisfy a sweet tooth, or an afternoon energy slump that might result in you reaching for a candy bar.

-These delicious truffles combine a beets powder with collagen, along with dark chocolate or cacao nibs for an extra NO boost.
+These delicious truffles combine a beets powder with collagen, along with dark chocolate or cacao nibs for an extra NO boosting effect.

 What you need: